tuffing/adventofcode2018/README.md

 Example here would have been to use a counter instead of having to run the findTimesAlseep function

+someone suggested this algorithm could be adapted: https://www.geeksforgeeks.org/find-the-point-where-maximum-intervals-overlap/ should check it out and play with it

 ##5 https://adventofcode.com/2018/day/5
 ### pt a
 How many units remain after fully reacting the polymer you scanned?